Add, Delete, Duplicate Keyframes

 Keyframes from one animator can be copied to other elements too.
 Select the second ball and add the Rotate animator to it:

 In this case I will copy all the keyframes from the first ball by clicking the animator: right click and Copy, then selecting the rotate animator of the second ball and right click and Paste.

 If you drag a keyframe over an existing one it will automatically replace it.

-Still got questions?
+Still got questions about our animation tool?
 Send us an email to firstname.lastname@example.org and we will get back to you as soon as we can.